ThKrypt/QualCoder/13-Other-information.md

 Currently QualCoder is developed on Ubuntu 22.04 and Windows 10/11.
 Some people have used Qualcoder on Linux Mint, Lubuntu, Fedora, Manjaro/Arch Raspberry Pi, and on MacOS.

-In Windows, reports exported in ODT format are okay, but some images may overlap when the ODT file opened with Microsoft Word rather than opened with LibreOffice Writer.

 Some potential plans for the future are to add functionality: